status-im/nim-chronos/tests/benchmark/readme.md

 ## Benchmark Setup

 * Each of the participants will be put into docker container.
-Each of them will play the role of a server
+Each of them will play the role of a server.
-* The benchmarking tool __wrk__ will also have its own container, it will play the role of a client connecting to server(participant)
+* The benchmarking tool __wrk__ will play the role of a client connecting to server(participant).
 * There will be a __bench-bot__ coordinating the benchmark process.

 When the bench-bot started, it will build images of participants and executing them one by one.
-After starting a participant container, bench-bot will run wrk, then move to next participant, run wrk again for the next participant and doing it again until the last participant.
+After starting a participant container, bench-bot will run wrk, grab the result, then move to next participant, run wrk again for the next participant and doing it again until the last participant.
 After the last participant benchmarked, bench-bot will write the benchmark result into a file: `benchmark_result.txt`.
 Last thing performed by bench-bot is doing some cleanup and remove container images and instances.